 - You can currently schedule a pickup.
 There are also plenty of drop bins around the Twin Cities and around Saint Cloud.

 - What they do: provide healthy food access, domestic and sexual violence prevention, youth programming and more to residents of Forest Lake along with citizens in Carlton, Chisago, Isanti, Kanabec, Mille Lacs and Pine counties in Minnesota, along with Polk County in Wisconsin.

 - Donations accepted: accessories, clothing, furniture, shopping bags, small appliances, sporting goods, toys.

 - Not accepted: bikes, box springs and mattresses, cribs and car seats, microwaves, televisions, vacuums.

 - Appointments are required for large donations, such as furniture and truckloads that would take more than one person to unload.
 Otherwise, no appointment is necessary.
-There is a limit of 10, 40 pound boxes/bags per donor.
-You will not exit your vehicle when making your donation.
+The donation hours for each store varies.

 Goodwill-Easter Seals Minnesota, multiple locations

 - What they do: provide education, job training and placement services to eliminate barriers to work and independence.